Intensive, Low-Residency Adult Learning Programs

-The ALEPH Ordination Program (AOP) is not a brick and mortar institution.
-Our students come from throughout the US, and also Canada, South America, Israel and Europe.
-All our programs blend a variety of modalities of learning, including our own programs and video-teleconference courses, other distance learning and teleconference courses, and also coursework and tutorials that are undertaken in universities, colleges, synagogues and seminaries to which a student has access, supervised by the student's Director of Studies.
+AOP is not a brick and mortar institution.
+Our students come from throughout the US, as well as Canada, South America, Israel, and Europe.
+All our programs blend a variety of modalities of learning, including our own video-conference courses and retreats, other distance-learning opportunities, private tutorials, and also coursework undertaken in universities, colleges, synagogues, and seminaries to which a student has access – all under the supervision of the student's Director of Studies/DOS.

-AOP offers 12 to 14 live videoconference courses per semester which fulfill a significant percentage of the curriculum requirements.
-To supervise their program the rabbinic students choose a Director of Studies from the group of rabbis who serve on the Rabbinic Program Academic VAAD; the rabbinic pastor's "DOS" is the Director of the Rabbinic Pastor Program, RP Shulamit Fagan.
-Cantorial students work with the Director of the Cantorial Program, Hazzan Jack Kessler.
+AOP offers 12 to 14 live video-conference courses per semester, which fulfill a significant percentage of the curriculum requirements.
+Each student is paired with a Director of Studies/DOS, who supervises the academic aspects of her/his ordination studies.
+The DOS of a rabbinic student would be a member of the Academic VAAD.
+Rabbinic pastor students work with the Director of the Rabbinic Pastor Program, RP Shulamit Fagan as their DOS, while cantorial students work with the Director of the Cantorial Program, Hazzan Jack Kessler.

 Thus each student's program of study is customized, but each student fulfills the curriculum requirements with ongoing supervision and guidance.

-Our live online classrooms employ state-of-the-art videoconferencing for our full semester-length courses, which, along with intensive hevruta study, are the main modes of interactive learning throughout the year.
+Our live online classrooms employ state-of-the-art videoconferencing for full-semester courses, which, along with intensive hevruta study, are the main mode of interactive learning throughout the year.

 Students also come together on-site for the residential components of our program.
-Our summer intensive retreats and our winter shabbaton and conference offer our students the opportunity to regularly gather together as a learning community.
-Because our students are spread over several counties and even continents, our retreats and gatherings are a significant feature of our program.
+Our summer intensive retreats and our winter shabbaton/conference offer our students the opportunity to regularly gather together as a learning community.
+Because our students are spread over several countries and even continents, our retreats and gatherings are a significant feature of our program.

-Purposefully scheduled immediately adjacent to Kallah or Ruach is the Ordination Program Intensive Learning Week, often called “smicha-student week” or even just colloquially “smicha week.”
-All talmidim in all programs are required to attend this Ordination Program core residential event, created specifically for them.
-It is scheduled back-to-back with Kallah or Ruach in order to make attending both in tandem logistically convenient.
-Two full-unit courses can be taken at smicha week.
-As cost of the entire retreat including room and board, is generally not much more than the cost of two units of credit taken through video-conference, this learning experience is both economical and builds the AOP community.
+Purposefully scheduled immediately adjacent to Kallah or Ruach is the Ordination Program Intensive Study Week, often called “Smicha Week.”
+Talmidim in all programs are required to attend this core residential event, created specifically for them.
+It is scheduled back-to-back with Kallah or an additional retreat in order to make attending both in tandem logistically convenient.
+Students can earn up to two units of credit – equivalent to two full-semester courses – during this one-week retreat.

-Also, every year the AOP faculty invites serious applicants to join our smicha week retreat to become part of our learning community and complete the interview aspect of their application.
-This invitation enables faculty and students to meet applicants and applicants can experience the style of learning and hevra that the AOP offers.
+Also, every year the AOP faculty invites serious applicants to join Smicha Week to become part of our learning community and to complete the interview portion of their application.
+This invitation enables faculty and students to meet applicants, and applicants can experience the style of learning and hevra that AOP offers.

-Our winter gathering is typically the first or second week in January.
-This gathering brings renewal rabbis, cantors, rabbinic pastors and students from around the world to OHALAH: Agudat HaRabbanim L'Hithadshut HaYahadut—Association of Rabbis/Cantors/Rabbinic Pastors for Jewish Renewal.
-This professional association conference is preceded by a shabbaton planned by the ALEPH Ordination Program students.
-The Sunday before the conference begins is the date of our ordination ceremony.
+Our Winter gathering is OHALAH Shabbaton and Conference, which typically takes place during the first or second week in January.
+This gathering brings Renewal rabbis, cantors, rabbinic pastors and students from around the world to OHALAH: Agudat HaRabbanim L'Hithadshut HaYahadut—Association of Rabbis/Cantors/Rabbinic Pastors for Jewish Renewal.
+This professional association conference is preceded by a shabbaton planned by AOP students.
+The Sunday before the conference is also the date of our ordination/smicha ceremony.
 Matriculated students and clergy can attend the full conference.
-Serious applicants can be invited to attend the Shabbaton and the Sunday Ordination ceremony. www.ohalah.org
+Serious applicants can be invited to attend the Shabbaton and the ordination/smicha ceremony.

-The Davvenen Leadership Training Institute is a further core feature all our ordination programs.
-This 4-week-over-two-years training program brings together rabbis, cantors, rabbinic pastors; rabbinic, cantorial and rabbinic pastor students, and lay leaders of all backgrounds for four intensive weeks of skill building in the high art of leadership of public prayer. http://dlti.org/
+The Davvenen' Leadership Training Institute/DLTI is a core feature of our program and a requirement for all rabbinic, rabbinic pastor, and cantorial students.
+This two-year training program brings together clergy, students, and lay leaders of all backgrounds for four intensive weeks of skill-building (July and February) in the high art of leading public prayer.

 The role of clergy requires the highest ethical standards in our relationships with individuals, congregants, and the larger community.
 All ALEPH teachers and students comply with the ALEPH ethics code.
 When students become student members or full members of OHALAH or the RPA ( the Jewish Renewal rabbinic, cantorial and rabbinic pastor professional associations) they are likewise also subject to these ethics codes.
 ALEPH graduates remain subject to the ALEPH ethics code post-graduation.
 The ALEPH ethics code can be found at: https://aleph.org/ethics.
 The OHALAH ethics policy can be found at: http://ohalah.org/about-us/ohalah-code-of-ethics/.